graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Scal_String = 'String' ( ':' scalar )?
 Scal_Regex*
 Scal_Union = 'Union' ( ':' scalar )?
 Scal_Reference+

-Scal_Member = Scal_MemberRange '!'?
+Scal_Member = '!'?
+Scal_MemberRange
-Scal_MemberRange = '~' '<'? member | member ( '>'? '~' ( '<'? member )? )?
+Scal_MemberRange = '~' member | member ( '~' ( member )? )?
-Scal_Num = Scal_NumRange '!'?
+Scal_Num = '!'?
+Scal_NumRange
-Scal_NumRange = '~' '<'?
-NUMBER | NUMBER ( '>'? '~' ( '<'?
-NUMBER )? )?
+Scal_NumRange = '~' NUMBER | NUMBER ( '~' ( NUMBER )? )?
-Scal_Regex = REGEX '!'?
+Scal_Regex = '!'?
+REGEX
 Scal_Reference = '|' Simple
 ```

 Scalar types define specific domains of the following kinds:

 - Enum, which is based on a specific Enum type, but limited to only those members in (or out) of a given range or specific value.
-Ranges may be upper and/or lower bounded and each bound may be inclusive or exclusive.
+Ranges may be upper and/or lower bounded and are inclusive of those bounds.
 - Number, comprising only those numbers in (or out) of a given range or specific value.
-Ranges may be upper and/or lower bounded and each bound may be inclusive or exclusive.
+Ranges may be upper and/or lower bounded and are inclusive of those bounds.
 - Strings, comprising only those strings that match (or don't match) one or more regular expressions.
 - Union of one or more Simple types.
 A Scalar Union must not include itself, recursively.